GE

 5% Gilt Yields Sound Tempting — Until You Watch Your Capital Evaporate

 A 10-year gilt yielding 4.94% looks like free money.
 It isn’t.
 That yield — the highest since July 2008 — exists because the bond market is screaming that risk is rising, not because the government is feeling generous.
 Every basis point of that yield reflects a market that expects more Bank of England rate rises, stubborn inflation from the Iran energy shock, and a fiscal outlook that has investors demanding higher compensation for lending to the UK Treasury.
 The people piling into gilts for that headline number are the same people who will be writing angry letters when their capital value drops 10% or more.
-Meanwhile, the best easy-access savings accounts pay 4.55% with zero capital risk, instant liquidity, and FSCS protection up to £85,000 per institution.
+Meanwhile, the best easy-access savings accounts pay 4.55% with zero capital risk, instant liquidity, and FSCS protection up to £120,000 per institution.
 Cash ISAs are paying 4.68%.
 You don’t need to understand duration, convexity, or mark-to-market losses.
 You deposit money.
 You earn interest.
 You withdraw whenever you want.
 Your principal never shrinks.
 That 39-basis-point gap between a 10-year gilt and the best savings account is not a reward — it’s danger money.
 And for most savers, it isn’t nearly enough danger money to justify the risk.
+The bullish case — that 5% gilt yields make savings accounts look embarrassing — is well-argued for buy-and-hold investors who can stomach mark-to-market swings.
+For everyone else, that 39-basis-point premium is danger money, not free money.

 Bonds Are Paying 5% Again — Here's How UK Investors Should Actually Buy Them